I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddser/ns-ntddser-_serial_status.md

 ## Members

-`AmountInInQueue`

-The number of bytes of data received from the serial port that are currently available to be read from the input buffer.

-`AmountInOutQueue`

-The number of bytes of transmit data that are currently waiting to be written from the output buffer to the serial port.

-`EofReceived`

-Whether an EOF (end of file) character has been received.
-This member is <b>TRUE</b> if an EOF has been received.
-Otherwise, it is <b>FALSE</b>.
-The EOF character marks the end of the input stream.

 `Errors`

 A set of flags to indicate the receive errors that have occurred in the input stream.
 This member is set to zero or to the bitwise-OR of one or more of the following flag bits.